 high pitched voice at times (I wonder how her voice actor felt about

 With over 50 animated films that have been produced from Disney in the decades since, Snow White remains one of greatest.

-This cartoon here is a delicately and carefully made masterpiece of animation.
-The film took several years to create by means of the old fashioned way of drawing each little movement many different separate times and everything goes together so well.
+This cartoon took much painstaking effort and planning to create.
+It is a delicately and carefully made masterpiece of animation.
+The film used an old-fashioned way of drawing each little movement of the cartoons many different separate times and then it was all blended together as one whole.
 The characters win you over and the story is heartwarming.
 This full-length movie was a plan of Walt Disney's to make after he and the studio earned enough revenue to pay for its production by many cartoon shorts with some including Mickey Mouse, known as the "silly symphonies."
-The company continues to build on previous successes and using modern technology.
 The movie/cartoon Snow White is a very special family film intended for children of all ages.
 I would count it as a great classic.

 "Still the fairest of them all", Disney's first masterpiece is as

 beautiful, frightening, charming and enchanting as they come.

 The songs and animated dancing are brilliant, so many great songs in one movie.
 "Someday my prince will come" later covered by Miles Davis, is a classic, " Whistle while you work" so fun and so many more hits come out of this one movie.

 The dwarfs themselves are so cute and funny .
 There lovable personalities added humor and my young nieces adored them.

 The beauty of the art work and backgrounds create a complete fantasy world that is rich and detailed, and alive.